 Activating multi-currency accounting on your account

-If you'd like to activate multi-currency accounting on your Brightpearl account, please contact Brightpearl Support.
+If you'd like to activate multi-currency accounting on your Brightpearl account straight away, please contact Brightpearl Support.
 In doing so, you're acknowledging that you've read and understood the guides in the next section.

 Understanding multi-currency accounting in Brightpearl